jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In a spectacle movie, the polar bears may fight off Arctic oil drilling.
 Still, these spectacular victories do not create a new lever of power.
 After the story ends, the world still uses oil, and thus climate change continues to kill all the polar bears.

-To stay relevant blockbusters reuse old stories and characters.
+To stay relevant, blockbusters reuse old stories and characters.
 However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic, marketing campaigns.
 Most franchise movies, sequels, and remakes are blockbuster stories.

 ---